-The NTPUD operates in the high Sierra Nevada mountains at elevations between 6,000-8,000 feet with winter blizzards, atmospheric rivers/floods, severe thunderstorms, and wildfires.
-Maintaining critical infrastructure and supporting public safety and emergency response requires specialized fleets with off-road, 4x4, and custom bodies.
-Almost all field vehicles require robust Power Take Off (PTO) capabilities to run cranes, motors, compressors, pumps, vacuums, and a variety of equipment needed to operate a sewer and water utility, plus support emergency response for other public agencies.
+The TDPUD operates in the high Sierra Nevada Mountains at elevations between 6,000-8,000 feet with winter blizzards, atmospheric rivers/floods, severe thunderstorms, and wildfires.
+Maintaining critical infrastructure and supporting public safety and emergency response requires specialized fleets with off-road and 4x4 capabilities, and custom bodies.
+Almost all field vehicles require robust power take-off (PTO) capabilities to run cranes, buckets, motors, compressors, pumps, vacuums, and a variety of equipment needed to operate a water and electric utility plus support emergency response.

-It is also important to note that NTPUD is a small utility with fewer than 55 employees and less than 30 vehicles in our medium-duty/heavy-duty (MD/HD) fleet.
-Every vehicle in our fleet serves multi-purposes and must be available 24/7/365.
-Most importantly, our fleets are specified for extreme conditions and emergencies to keep our communities safe.
-In addition, NTPUD's fleet must respond to sewer and water emergencies where the truck will travel less than 10 miles but may remain in the field for many days conducting repairs and providing emergency support services.
+It is also important to note that TDPUD is a small utility with less than 100 employees and less than 50 vehicles in our MD/HD fleet.
+Every vehicle in our fleet is multi-purpose and must be available 24/7/365.
+Most importantly, our fleets are specified to the most extreme conditions and emergencies in order to keep our communities safe.
+In addition, TDPUD's fleet must have both the capability to travel long distances (including mutual-aid response), along with the ability to respond to power outages or water emergencies where the truck will travel less than 10 miles but may remain in the field for many days with remote fueling until the job is done.
 The 15-Day Rule does not address these facts and the needs of public utilities.